Rajkumar6/MyRetail-2/README.md

 UpdatePriceAPI is synchronous, Service class will first invoke getPricecommand to validate the product availabilty and then invoke updateprice to update price details in database.

-EmbeddedMongoDb is used as database and few products will be inserted duriong the server startup through spring configuration.
+EmbeddedMongoDb is used as database and few products will be inserted during the server startup through spring configuration.
 MongoRepository is used to save and fetch Price details.
-PriceDetails will be retrived from Ehcache and update price will refresh the cache.
+PriceDetails will be updated to Ehcache and retrived from cache.

-Hystrix will break the circuit for corresponding API/DB call during timout.
+Hystrix will break the circuit for corresponding API/DB call incase of timout.
 Current configuraion is, for a period of 60 seconds, if 50% of the backend API/DB call fails, circuit will be open for 10 secs.
 This can be tested by providing product ids that are not in target system.

 ### Build and Run